Advice on Trusts

-The main advantage of a testamentary trust is the fact that you can provide for your children or other beneficiaries at a time in the future which you decide.
+Advice on Trusts – The main advantage of a testamentary trust is the fact that you can provide for your children or other beneficiaries at a time in the future when you decide.
 The upfront costs are also low and are usually just the costs of preparing the Will to address the trust and the fees involved in dealing with the judicial system during probate.

 The trust also has the ability to be very flexible in terms of your trustee.
 You can name anybody you trust, even a family member.
 You can give strict guidelines on how you want the trustee to handle your trust or leave it up to their own discretion.

 Advice on Trusts – You can also take advantage of tax benefits when setting up a testamentary trust, especially when you leave part of your estate to minors.
 With a testamentary trust, minors can receive thousands of pounds a year without paying any taxes on it, as opposed to family trusts.

 Another advantage of a testamentary trust is that you can protect your money from creditors.
 This means that your beneficiaries will receive all the money they had coming to them and will not have to use their money to pay off any of your debts.

 Advice on Trusts – One disadvantage, which is more of a disadvantage to the trustee, is that they have to meet regularly (about once a year) with the probate court to prove the trust is being handled according to your own wishes.
 This will involve legal fees and expenses, as they are deducted from the estate.